Related Party Transactions

 Administrative Service Agreement and Services Agreement

 The Company has agreed to pay $10,000 a month for office space, administrative services and secretarial support to Nautilus Energy Management Corp., an affiliate of our co-Chief Executive Officers.
 Services commenced on the date the securities were first listed on the NASDAQ Capital Market on August 19, 2016 and will terminate upon the earlier of the consummation by the Company of an initial Business Combination or the liquidation of the Company.
-For the period from December 8, 2015 (inception) through November 30, 2016, the Company paid $34,194 under this agreement.
+For the period from December 5, 2015 (inception) through May 31, 2017, the Company paid $94,194 under this agreement, $30,000 of which was for the three months ended May 31, 2017.
+For the six months ended May 31, 2017 the Company paid $60,000 under this agreement.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.